sdsalyer/gplus-archiver/README.md

 I hope to have it polished enough to be widely applicable in the coming months as the Google+ death clock continues ticking.

+### TODO

+- Create subdirectories with community ID
+  - parse community name out of "access" "description", e.g. "Immersive Imaginative Education (IIE) (Ideas)"
+  - write to a file in the directory?
+  - e.g. - archive/communityId/json
+         - archive/communityId/otherFormat
+- Retrieve comments from the API
+- Retrieve attachments from the API

 ## Usage

 Simply enter the URL for your Community and press the "Archive It!" button.